 Ninkasi Pilsner: Fresh as a Drop of Rain

 The journey of a Ninkasi Pilsner begins in the glacial mountain peaks of the Pacific Northwest.
-One drop of rain at the top of the Cascade Mountains takes seven years to filter down to the Mackenzie River and eventually arrive at our brewery in Eugene, Oregon.
+One drop of rain at the top of the Cascade Mountains takes seven years to filter down to the Mckenzie River and eventually arrive at our brewery in Eugene, Oregon.

 From there, it takes another 52 days to brew a batch of Pilsner, a process that demands relentless attention to detail from our brewers.
 There’s no room for error in the brewing process: with Pilsner, there’s nothing to hide.
 Pilsners are very much defined by a perfect harmony of the unique flavor of German hops and a crisp malt profile.
 The result is a refreshing testament to the purity of the ingredients and delicacy of the brewing process.